 Ras El Hanout and Honey Chicken Thighs

 Chicken, as I’m sure you already know, is the world’s most popular meat.
 As chicken thighs are tasty as well as economical, I always have some in my freezer.
 They are especially good for homemade chicken soup.
 If you like a bit of spice and sweetness, this recipe is a good one to have in your repertoire.
-We ate ours with a beansprout salad (which is also finger licking good!).

 INGREDIENTS – SERVES 4: 8 chicken thighs, 2 tbsp ras el hanout, 2 tbsp runny honey, 1 tbsp salt flakes, 1 juiced lemon, 3 bashed garlic cloves, 2 bay leaves and 2 tsp dried chilli flakes